pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 11) Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and enter your login credentials.

 12) Once logged in, click on **Resource groups** to view all of your resource groups in your subscription.
-You should have 3 RGs which you have created,**MC_rg-spoke_private-aks-xxxx_eastus**, **rg-hub** and **rg-spoke**
+You should have 3 RGs which you have created,**MC_rg-spoke_private-aks-xxxx_swedencentral**, **rg-hub** and **rg-spoke**

 > [!Note]
-> MC_rg-spoke_private-aks-xxxx_eastus is a resource group automatically created when deploying an AKS cluster.
+> MC_rg-spoke_private-aks-xxxx_swedencentral is a resource group automatically created when deploying an AKS cluster.
 It is used by Azure to manage resources for the cluster, this particular resource group is also known as Node group.

 ![Screenshot](images/resourcegroups.jpg)

 13) Verify that a virtual network link exists between the Hub and spoke to enable the jumpbox to resolve the AKS domain name and access the cluster.
-Select the node group called **MC_rg-spoke_private-aks-xxxxx_eastus**
+Select the node group called **MC_rg-spoke_private-aks-xxxxx_swedencentral**

 14) Select the **Private DNS zone**.
 15) On your left hand side menu, under **Settings** click on **Virtual network links**.